pfreixes/python-amqp-pycones/slides.rst

 Fair scheduling : Concurrence vs Parallelism
 ============================================

-Somebody believes that in short latence environments, threading patterns performs better than asyncronous patterns even with the Python GIL drawback. **Does anybody guess which reason there is behind this sentence ?**
+Somebody believes that in short latency environments, threading patterns performs better than asynchronous patterns even with the Python GIL drawback. **Does anybody guess which reason there is behind this sentence ?**

 Fair scheduling : Concurrence vs Parallelism
 ============================================

-**Yes** context switching *could* be faster than run a bunch of thousand Python opcode running an asynronous framework such as
+**Yes** context switching *could* be faster than running a bunch of thousand Python opcode running an asynchronous framework such as
 *Pika asyncronous adapter*, *Twisted* or *Tornado*.

-The following snippet belongs to the `Select Module`_ implemented by Python that wraps the well knowed *select* syscall, each time that one *I/O* operation is performed the *GIL* is relesed, *GIL* wouldn't perturbe your multi thread Python code if It runs short tasks between many *I/O* operations.
+The following snippet belongs to the `Select Module`_ implemented by Python that wraps the well known *select* syscall.
+Each time that one *I/O* operation is performed the *GIL* is released, *GIL* won't perturb your multi thread Python code if it runs short tasks between many *I/O* operations.

 .. _Select Module: https://github.com/python/cpython/blob/master/Modules/selectmodule.c#L178